1,000+ Opportunities

 service@dca. nj. gov

-Based on current listing details, eligibility includes: Eligibility for direct individual assistance would be determined by the specific programs offered by the New Jersey Department of Community Affairs or local participating jurisdictions using HOME funds.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligibility for direct individual assistance would be determined by the specific programs offered by the New Jersey Department of Community Affairs or local participating jurisdictions using HOME funds.
+Confirm the full requirements in the official notice before applying.